Tacugama is looking for a Programme Manager to start in early spring 2017.

 - Excellent planning and communication skills

 - Extensive experience in successful proposal development and grant writing

 - Website and social media management

 - Excellent PC and Microsoft Office skills – especially Word and Excel

 A monthly stipend of $1000 is provided.
 You will also be provided with an annual return economy plane ticket to Sierra Leone and on-site accommodation.
 A daily meal (local food) is prepared for all staff.

 Term of Appointment:

-Please send a letter of application, your resume/CV and 2 reference letters to firstname.lastname@example.org and title your message "Programme Manager Application 2016"
+Please send a letter of application, your resume/CV, contact information for 3 references, and 2 reference letters to email@example.com and title your message "Programme Manager Application 2017"

 Independent International Zoo Consultant